vodori/missing/readme.md

 Clojure has lots of great ways to deal with state.
 Reference locking is probably least among them but if the use case is isolated it's sometimes the easiest.
-Missing provides re-entrant locks that lock on values.
+Missing provides reentrant locks that lock on values.
 This provides a simple way to ensure two parts of your program never interact on behalf of the same value at the same time.

 ```clojure